Compare Small Business Loans

 What is an SBA Disaster Loan?

-Business economic injury disaster loans (EIDL): EIDLs are essentially working capital loans.
-These loans are meant to help businesses meet financial obligations they would have met otherwise if not for the disaster.
-Only small businesses, small agricultural co-ops and private nonprofit organizations are eligible.
+EIDLs are meant to help businesses meet financial obligations they would have met otherwise if not for the disaster.
+Only small businesses, small agricultural co-ops and some private nonprofit organizations are eligible.
+You could receive up to $2 million to cover operating expenses, though your loan amount would be based on the SBA’s determination of the actual economic injury the business incurred and its financial needs.

 SBA Disaster Loan Interest Rates and Terms